-Honeycrisp, Pink Lady, Jonagold, Braeburn are all great apples to use when baking.
+Honeycrisp, Pink Lady, Jonagold, and Braeburn are all great apples to use when baking.
 They will offer sweet and tart flavors to your desserts, but hold up as it bakes.
 Some varieties of apples will break down too much and become mushy.

-- 1 cup butter softened
+- 1 cup softened butter

 - 1/4 tsp salt

-- 1 1/2 cups white sugar
+- 1.5 cups white sugar

 - 2 eggs

-- 2 cups all purpose flour
+- 2 cups all-purpose flour

 - 1 tsp baking powder

-- 1 tso baking soda
+- 1 tsp baking soda

-- 1/2 cup cocoa
+- 1/2 cup unsweetened cocoa powder

-- 2 tsp cinnamon
+- 2 tsp ground cinnamon

 - 2 cups Granny Smith apples peeled and sliced into chunks or pureed if you don't like the chunks

-- 3/4 cup pecans or walnuts optional
+- 3/4 cup pecans or walnuts (optional)

-- Preheat oven to 350degrees F. Grease a 9x13 baking dish.
+- Preheat oven to 350 degrees F. Grease a 9x13 baking dish.

-- Pour batter evenly into baking dish and bake for 40-45 minutes, until toothpick comes out clean in center.
-Allow to cool at least30 minutes before slicing.
+- Pour batter evenly into the prepared pan and bake for 40-45 minutes, until a toothpick inserted in the center comes out clean.
+Allow the brownies to cool for at least 30 minutes before slicing.

 - Serve with ice cream or top with powdered sugar if desired.